ighdez/academic-kickstart/content/authors/admin/_index.md

 **Welcome to my website!** I'm a Chilean Environmental and Natural Resource Economist.

-During most of the time I'm a PhD student at the Delft University of Technology, in the Netherlands, focusing on developing my research project on Participatory Value Evaluation and their extensions.
+I'm a PhD Candidate at the Delft University of Technology, in the Netherlands.
+My research is focused on assessing to which extent ethical concerns can influence citizens' acceptance of public projects, using [Participatory Value Evaluation](http://tudelft.nl/pwe), a new method that combines a [Participatory Budgeting](http://pve.splicedgene.com/participatory-value-evaluation-transport-authority-amsterdam) experimental framework, and Behavioral Choice Models.

-In my free times I refill my caffeine requirements visiting some new cafeterias, bringing my camera to capture some good moments, mostly sunsets (I suck taking day pictures).
+In my free times I refill my caffeine requirements visiting new coffee places, bringing my camera to capture some good moments, mostly sunsets (I suck taking day pictures).

 Some nights I try to improve my programming skills trying to link it with my research interests (see below).
 I use mostly R and Matlab, and I am learning Python at utilitary level, and more recently the Julia programming language.